englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 <Rotate Degrees="90" Duration="0.5"/>
 ```

 Using the `Degrees` property rotates the element around the Z-axis.
-Alternatively, you can use `DegreesX`, `DegreesY`, and `DegreesZ` to rotate the element around a specifix axis.
-However, you will propabily not need this.
+Alternatively, you can use `DegreesX`, `DegreesY`, and `DegreesZ` to rotate the element around a specific axis.

 ### $(Resize)